jbloom/GenomeSciences541/source/lecture_3.rst

 * Most of the class was spent going over the homework.

-* Here are the brief review notes on model reversibility. :download:`hand-written lecture notes <readings/lecture_3_notes.pdf>`.
+* Here are brief review notes on model reversibility. :download:`hand-written lecture notes <readings/lecture_3_notes.pdf>`.

 .. include:: weblinks.txt